R. N. R. Manohar

 R. N. R. Manohar (17 May 1967 – 17 November 2021) was an Indian actor and director.
 He directed films like Maasilamani (2009) and Vellore Maavattam (2011).

 Career

 In 2002, Manohar announced that he would direct a film titled Velu featuring Prashanth and Simran in the lead role, though the film later did not materialise.

 He made his directorial debut with Maasilamani.

 Death

 Manohar died on 17 November 2021, at a hospital in Chennai from COVID-19 complications during the COVID-19 pandemic in India.
+He was 54 years old.